Generative Imputation and Stochastic Prediction: Experiments

 Figure~\ref{fig:cifar_fid} presents the comparison of FID scores on the CIFAR-10 dataset at different missing rates for uniform and rectangular missingness.
 As it can be inferred from these plots, GI outperforms other alternatives in all cases.
 Also, it can be seen that GAIN is able to provide more reasonable results for uniform missing data structure compared to MisGAN which is mainly effective in the rectangular missing data structure.
 One possible explanation for this behavior might be the fact that GAIN has an MSE loss term acting similar to an autoencoder loss smoothing noisy missing pixels.
 On the other hand, MisGAN tries to explicitly model missingness structure and is more successful in capturing a more structured missingness such as the case of a rectangular structure.
 Table~\ref{tab:cifar_acc} provides a comparison between the top-1 classification accuracy achieved using each method at different missing rates and structures.
 From this table, GI outperforms other work by achieving the best results in 5 out of 6 cases\footnote{An earlier version of this paper reported results that are different from the current manuscript.
 The current version is using the stochastic predictor exclusively on the suggested imputation method and trained using more precise hyper-parameter settings.}.

-Table~\ref{tab:dense_acc} presents a comparison of classification accuracies for Landsat, MIT-BIH, and Diabetes datasets at different missing rates.
-In the Landsat benchmark, GI outperforms other work in all cases.
+Table~\ref{tab:dense_acc} presents a comparison of classification accuracies for Landsat, MIT-BIH, Diabetes, Cholesterol, Hypertension, and MNIST datasets at different missing rates.
+In the Landsat, Cholesterol, Hypertension, and MNIST benchmarks, GI outperforms other work in all cases.
 Regarding the MIT-BIH experiemts, GI outperforms other work for missing rates more than 30\% while achieving similar accuracies to GAIN for lower missing rates.
 In the diabetes classification task, GI appears to be most effective imputing missing rates more than 20\%.

-Figure~\ref{fig:statlog_conf} shows a comparison of accuracy versus certainty plots for GI, MisGAN, and GAIN on Landsat dataset at the missing rate of 40\%.
+Figure~\ref{fig:statlog_conf} shows a comparison of accuracy versus certainty plots for GI, MisGAN, and GAIN on Landsat dataset at different missing rates.
 To generate these figures we trained each imputation method and then used Algorithm~\ref{alg:train} to train predictors on imputed samples.
 Finally, Algorithm~\ref{alg:eval} used to measure the average accuracy at different prediction confidence levels based on a sample of 128 imputations for each test example.
 As it can be seen from the plots, GI provides results closest to the ideal case of having average confidence values equal to average accuracies.
+As suggested in \eqref{eq:psi_approx} and supported by the experimental results, the proposed method is better calibrated compared to the traditional approach of imputing each sample as a preprocessing step prior to the prediction, ignoring the imputation uncertainties.